 4. You need to be a good storyteller

 People love hearing about the history of a city or the facts behind a glacier, but they also really, really like listening to stories.
-Since you’re in the travel business, chances are you’ve got one or two to tell about a destination, artefact or something else.
+Since you’re in the travel business, chances are you’ve got one or two to tell about a destination, artifact or something else.

 Storytelling is no mean feat – it’s down to timing, the length of the story, punchlines (if there are any) and more.
 Know exactly when you’re going to tell a story, decide how long it should be and practice it over and over again until you’ve completely nailed it.